python/devguide/triage/labels.rst

   to the build process and performances.
 * :gh-label:`release-blocker`/:gh-label:`deferred-blocker`: for issues/PRs
   that, unless fixed, will hold the current or next release respectively.
-  Triagers may set these labels, and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate.
+  Triagers may set these labels for issues that must be fixed before a release, and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate.
 * :gh-label:`pending`: for issues/PRs that will be closed unless further feedback is provided.
 * :gh-label:`stale`: for issues/PRs that have been inactive for a while.
-* :gh-label:`sprint`: used for easier filtering of issues/PRs being worked on during official sprints.
+* :gh-label:`sprint`: for easier filtering of issues/PRs being worked on during official sprints.

 .. _GitHub Labels for PRs:
+.. _github-pr-labels:

 Labels specific to PRs
 ======================

-The following labels only apply to PRs.
+The following labels only apply to :ref:`Pull Requests <pullrequest>`.
 They are either set automatically by bots, or added by humans to trigger specific bot behaviors.

 * :gh-label:`DO-NOT-MERGE`: for PRs that shouldn't be merged in their current